Looking for the PERFECT scope reticle for your rifle is not always an easy feat.

 Thick vs. Thin Crosshairs

-The posts or crosshairs of the reticle are integral to how you see a clear image through the scope.
+The posts or crosshairs of the reticle are integral to how you see a CLEAR image through the scope.

-THICK crosshairs instantly draw the shooter’s eyes to the reticle’s center.
 These are preferable when you are shooting against busy backgrounds or low light conditions.

 Meanwhile, THIN crosshairs have minimal subtension and have spot-on accuracy.
 They are often illuminated for improved visibility during the day or night.